artist statement

 artist, writer, collaborator

-my work and practice centers around human ecology: our inherent interconnectedness to one another. through the use of mixed media, words and language, care practices, education work, collaborative healing, and personal introspection, i continue to adventure deeper into myself, where instead of solititude i find the strings that tie me to my ancestors and neighbors, my friends and lovers, and to this beautiful earth we are privileged to be alive upon.
+my work and practice centers around human ecology, to our inherent interconnectedness to one another. through the use of mixed media, words and language, care practices, education work, collaborative healing, and personal introspection, i continue to adventure deeper into myself, where instead of solititude i find the strings that tie me to my ancestors and neighbors, my friends and lovers, and to this beautiful earth we are privileged to be alive upon.

 ABOUT